 Research + Design

-Research is multifaceted and self-directed in the program.
+Research is multifaceted, trans-scalar and self-directed in the program.
 The aim of practice-based research at MIARD is to develop the bodies of knowledge, contextual framework, resources, and methods of a student’s spatial practice, which is learned by doing research.
 The research activity requires a strong sense of curiosity, analysis, and diligence to formulate positions, and scrutinize assumptions and cultural systems.
 Students identify their own subject matter and methods to formulate a distinct area of study, design, and writing.
-They critically reflect and analyze issues within their field(s) of practice and across a broader social-cultural, historical, and theoretical context to make decisions about the impact of their work across broader (professional) communities.
+They critically reflect and analyze issues within their field(s) of practice and across a broader social-cultural, historical, and theoretical context.

 Curriculum